khac/WebBlog/README.md

 A request object, which encapsulates the HTTP request sent by the client.
 There are two contexts in Flask: the application context and the request context.

 ## User Login Form
+Rendering HTML forms and submitting forms through POST request.
+Responding to POST requests with a redirect instead of a normal response, Post/Redirect/Get pattern.

 ### Generating Links